nlef/moonraker-telegram-bot/docs/content/installation.md

 ## Step 5: Add the bot to the moonraker update manager

-Mainsail and Fluidd both support checking for updates as well as updating installed klipper components.
-If you regularly update klipper and moonraker, you should keep the bot updated as well.
+Mainsail and Fluidd both support checking for updates as well as updating installed Klipper components.
+If you regularly update Klipper and Moonraker, you should keep the bot updated as well.

 Paste this to the moonraker config and restart moonraker.